 Adidas Stan Smith: These have definitely caused a buzz this past year, largely because they’re an affordable, minimalist sneaker that has a nice silhouette – not too chunky though not too small.
 They come in a ton’s of different colors, but I’d recommend getting a pair that’s mostly white.

 Vans SK8 HI – A hate it or love it kind of sneaker, the Vans SK8 HI is ideal for a casual look.
 Some may think it’s a bit too casual of a sneaker and I can’t necessarily disagree, but if you like the look, they’re very easy to incorporate into your normal looks.

-Chippewa Apache - Like the CDBS, these are also went into more in the boot guide, so check that out if you're interested.
+Chippewa Apache – Like the CDBs, these are also gone into more in my boot guide, so check that out if you’re interested.
 This was my first pair of boots and they were worth every penny.
-Similarly to chinos, wearing boots is one of those things that isn't necessarily difficult, but gives substantial style factor.
+Similarly to chinos, wearing boots is one of those things that isn’t necessarily difficult, but gives substantial style factor.

 Vans Era – A perfect answer to a budget canvas shoe, the classic Vans Era sneaker should be in every man’s footwear lineup.
 They come in nearly any color imaginable, but I’d stick to neutral colors like white, black, and gray because some of the other colors look a bit juvenile.

 Bass Oxford – Though technically a derby, the Bass line of shoes isn’t the best quality, but they’re an affordable option for a dressier shoe.
 I own a pair in the Taupe color and it’s held up very well so far.